ITV Studios: Happy Prince

 Happy Prince is a label of ITV Studios run by Dominic Treadwell-Collins.

 The Garden

 The Garden was created in 2010 to produce "cutting edge, ambitious, distinctive factual programmes for major broadcasters in both the United Kingdom and outside and to be the most ideal production company we can be, where programming producers can do their very best work and that always delivers exceptional television."
 On 22 April 2013, The Garden was acquired by ITV Studios.
-It is known for producing 24 Hours in A&E for Channel 4 and Inside Claridge's for BBC Two.
+It is known for producing 24 Hours in A&E for Channel 4, Inside Claridge's for BBC Two, and Squid Game: The Challenge for Netflix.

 ITV Studios Continuing Drama

 ITV Studios Continuing Drama is an in-house division that handles the production of the soaps Coronation Street and Emmerdale.

 ITV Studios Daytime

 ITV Studios Daytime is another in-house division that handles the production for the weekday daytime programmes Good Morning Britain, Lorraine, This Morning, and Loose Women.

+On 8 October 2025, it was announced that the label would merge with Multistory Media, with its programs moving to the label aside from Good Morning Britain which was already planned to move its production to ITN.